joelkurien/financeARLM/README.md

 ## Autograd Library (C++)

+**Day 1- Computational graph**
+Why the fuck did I take up this mountanous task, creating the computational graph itself is hell, if Jane Street or some other fucking company does not hire me, I will fucking burn someone's house down.
+Fucking cunt ass job market.
+Anyways, created the computational graph, had to learn topological graphs, shared pointers, smart pointers and memory management for the same.
+I had to refer to code from other sources since I could not understand what was going on in this shit, and it took about 4hrs to write like 20-30 lines of code.
+I just want to die OMG.

 ## Backtesting Engine

 Designed and implemented the foundation of a custom backtesting engine intended for seamless integration with the ARLM, enabling direct evaluation of strategy outputs generated from financial text analysis.